This year we’re hosting a Super Bowl party but and we’re taking an international spin with Yucatan style Mexican pulled pork.

 Yucatan Style Mexican Pulled Pork

 It’s fantastic prepared ahead of time and can be served on its own, with soft buns to make a torta sandwich or with tortillas and sides so guests can make their own tacos.
+I also think it would be great on this cheesy garlic party bread.

 In Toronto I buy tortillas at La Perola in Kensington Market.
 If you can find real Mexican tortillas it will take the dish up a notch but if you can only get flour tortillas don’t sweat it.